-In other walks of life decisions are made on economics, after studying the full facts.
-This seem a completely unknown concept to the government and the EU.
+In other walks of life, decisions are made on economics, after studying the full facts.
+This seems a completely unknown concept to the government and the EU.
 They should be looking at each type of waste in turn and base their decision on proper studies which include the WHOLE cost of recycling versus landfilling not only economic but also:

-- Whether the world will ever actually run-out of the raw material (for example glass is made from rock which exists in such vast quantities it is inconceivable this will ever run-out).
+- Whether the world will ever actually run out of the raw material (for example glass is made from silicate rock which exists in such vast quantities it is inconceivable this will ever run out).

-- The pollution made while treating the material for recycling.
+- The pollution created by the use of energy and equipment to treat the material for recycling.

-If a study in undertaken and it concludes that it costs more to recycle in any of these ways, society should not be recycling.
+If a study is undertaken and it concludes that it costs more to recycle in any of these ways, society should not be recycling.

 Why not bury the used, and manufacture fresh new products from scratch, if a proper study shows it isn't worth the effort?

-For example, if the throwing away of plastic continues and continuing oil shortages mean that it is more cost effective, we can recycle them all at once by mining the landfills.
-It would be cheaper and easier then continuous recycling.
+For example, if the throwing away of plastic continues and continuing oil shortages mean that it is more cost-effective, we can recycle them all at once by mining the landfills.
+It would be cheaper and easier than continuous recycling.